 Metrix Outreach

-NLF: Boards must be aware that Metrix will directly outreach individuals in stages using the platform to encourage participation in industry certifications.
-Metrix will outreach first those individuals who have completed all of the required courses for an industry certification track.
+NLF: Boards must be aware that Metrix will continue to directly outreach individuals using the platform to encourage participation in industry certifications.
+Metrix will outreach individuals who have completed all of the required courses for an industry certification track.
 Metrix will also outreach individuals who have completed most of the courses required for certifications to encourage them to complete the remaining courses.

 NLF: Boards must be aware that Metrix will refer outreached individuals who are interested in industry certifications to their local Board.
 Such information will be sent to the Board’s Metrix administrators.